sumansitaula303/ChalaoRide/README.md

 # Welcome to your Chalao App
 # Some of the tools and techniques include:
-React Native with expo framework
+React Native with expo framework \n
 JWT authentication with expo secure store for storing token securely Validation using zod
 Expo router for routing and natigation